jadecobra/python_tdd_exercises/source/how_to/make_tdd/index.rst

 they cover the following

-- :ref:`windows requirements`
+- :ref:`Windows requirements`
-- :ref:`linux/Windows Subsystem Linux requirements`
+- :ref:`Linux/Windows Subsystem Linux requirements`
 - :ref:`how to make a python test driven development environment manually`
 - :ref:`how to change directory`
 - :ref:`how to make a directory`